The Chicago School at Chicago

 Save Image

-This chart compares the average net price of The Chicago School of Professional Psychology at Chicago (in red) with that of other similar universities.
+This chart compares the acceptance rate of The Chicago School at Chicago (in red) with that of other similar universities, and the chart below shows the acceptance rate by gender.

 View Data